manujose94/Docker/Readme.md

 For more information, see inside of **compose_sample** folder where there are main concepts about docker-compose and how to use it.

+## Another docker example with ROS

+Inside of the folder **misitio_ros_ur** there is an example that how to create and to launch a docker along with **ROS** and **Gazebo** simulator.
+Due to have an insufficient time, all documents, whose content is about how to use this example, are written in Spanish language.

  ## Get Started